Skip to main content

 Whenever I Shutdown my Windows 10 VM with my AMD GPU Assigned, if I try to restart it, it doesn't work.
 What do I do?

 This is due to issues with many AMD GPUs not supporting function-level resets.
 NVIDIA GPUs are recommended as they do not have this problem.
 A workaround to this issue is to eject the GPU from the VM before shutting it down.
 You can do this from the bottom right corner in Windows where you would also find any USB devices.
-Just eject the GPU, then use another machine to shut down the VM from the Unraid webGui.
+Just eject the GPU, then use another machine to shut down the VM from the Unraid WebGUI.
 Then when you start it again, it shouldn't have any problems.

 How do I passthrough my primary GPU to a VM when my CPU doesn't have an integrated graphics device?